b-sct/web/request_smuggling/README.md

 the vuln could be classified as either of the following:

-    * ```CL.TE``` the front-end server uses the Content-Length header and the back-end server uses the Transfer-Encoding header.
+- ```CL.TE``` the front-end server uses the Content-Length header and the back-end server uses the Transfer-Encoding header.
-    * ```TE.CL``` the front-end server uses the Transfer-Encoding header and the back-end server uses the Content-Length header.
+- ```TE.CL``` the front-end server uses the Transfer-Encoding header and the back-end server uses the Content-Length header.
-    * ```TE.TE``` the front-end and back-end servers both support the Transfer-Encoding header, but one of the servers can be induced not to process it by obfuscating the header in some way.
+- ```TE.TE``` the front-end and back-end servers both support the Transfer-Encoding header, but one of the servers can be induced not to process it by obfuscating the header in some way.

 #### ```CL.TE``` example
 ```
 POST / HTTP/1.1
 Host: vulnerable.com
-Connection: keep-alive
 Content-Type: application/x-www-form-urlencoded
-Content-Length: 6
+Content-Length: 60
 Transfer-Encoding: chunked

 0